Richard Lintner

 Richard Lintner (born November 15, 1977) is a Slovak former professional ice hockey defenceman who last played for HC Dinamo Minsk of the Kontinental Hockey League and current television presenter.
-He previously played in the National Hockey League for the Nashville Predators, New York Rangers and the Pittsburgh Penguins.
+He previously played in the National Hockey League (NHL) for the Nashville Predators, New York Rangers and the Pittsburgh Penguins.

 International play

 Lintner represented Slovakia at the World Championships every year from 2001 until 2005.
 On December 29, 2009, Lintner was named to Team Slovakia for the 2010 Winter Olympics in Vancouver.
 However, he was replaced by Ivan Baranka.